GGYT1/LOL_VIRUS/README.md

 # LOL_VIRUS
-Repository of my virus LOL_VIRUS
+This is the source code of my LOL_VIRUS

+!!!PASSWORD!!!: ggytprgs